What is Horizontal Analysis?

 The priority here should be to identify the company’s areas of strengths and weaknesses to create an actionable plan to drive value creation and implement operating improvements.

-Horizontal Analysis vs. Vertical Analysis
+Horizontal Analysis vs. Vertical Analysis: What is the Difference?

 A fundamental part of financial statement analysis is comparing a company’s results to its performance in the past and to the average industry benchmark set by comparable peers in the same (or adjacent) industry.